Cabinet of Barack Obama: Leon Panetta (2011–2013)

 On April 18, 2011, Leon Panetta, the Director of the Central Intelligence Agency, was nominated to replace Gates.
 On June 21, 2011, the United States Senate confirmed Panetta in a 100–0 vote.
-He took office on June 30, 2011.
+He took office on July 1, 2011.

 Chuck Hagel (2013–2015)

 Obama nominated former Senator Chuck Hagel (R-NE) to succeed Leon Panetta and serve as his second term Secretary of Defense on January 7, 2013.
 U.S. Senate nomination hearings begin on January 31, 2013.
-On Tuesday, February 26, 2013, after debate in the full Senate had been closed by a vote of 71 to 27, Hagel's nomination was confirmed 58–41 (1 not voting).
+On February 26, 2013, after debate in the full Senate had been closed by a vote of 71 to 27, Hagel's nomination was confirmed 58–41 (1 not voting).
 All the negative votes on each roll call came from Republican Senators, while 18 Republicans voted for cloture of debate and 4 for final confirmation.
 He took office on February 27, 2013.

 On November 24, 2014, The New York Times reported that Hagel would be resigning from his position as Secretary of Defense under pressure from the Obama administration.
 Later that day, President Obama announced Hagel's resignation and thanked him for his service.
 Hagel said in a statement, "You should know I did not make this decision lightly.
 But after much discussion, the President and I agreed that now was the right time for new leadership here at the Pentagon."
 Hagel stayed on until the confirmation of his successor.

 Ash Carter (2015–2017)

 On December 5, 2014, President Obama nominated former Deputy Secretary of Defense Ash Carter as his fourth Secretary of Defense.
 On February 12, 2015, the Senate confirmed Carter in a 93–5 vote.
+He took office on February 17, 2015.